Bug report #3605

 From the screenshots it seems to me that Roads & Rivers / River are coming from two different maplayers.
 Is that correct?

 As you know, the legend has the feature of omiting the layer title line if it is empty and there is only one class.
 Now a user complained that the layer space in the legend is not considered in this case, which was fixed in changeset 15242.
 The vertical spacing is a feature that facilitates recognizing the layer grouping by the user.
 If you don't like it, it is probably better to adjust the layer space in the legend settings.

-#3 Updated by Mathieu Pellerin - nIRV over 9 years ago
+#3 Updated by Mathieu Pellerin - nIRV almost 10 years ago